graemeboulton/Portfolio/_pages/about.md

 This page isn’t here to repeat my CV, but to share a bit more about why I’m passionate about data, how hands-on I’ve remained throughout my career, and why I’m now fully committing to a data-focused path.
 But first, here's a little about me..

 I’m 40 years old, originally from central Scotland and now living in the beautiful town of Morpeth, Northumberland.
-I moved to the North East back in 2001 and have never looked back.

 I have two wonderful children, aged 12 and 9, and an equally wonderful partner (whose age will suitably remain private 😄).

 ⸻

-My Passion for Data
+**My Passion for Data**

 I’m not entirely sure where it started, but my fascination with data goes right back to my mid-teens.
 When I studied a general ICT course at college, the subject I was most excited about was databases.
 I didn’t understand how they worked at the time — it genuinely felt like magic — and I was desperate to learn more.